queenslaynaila/Save-up-backend/README.md

 - **Routes:** URLs for accessing different functionalities.
 - **Request Types:** Expected data formats for requests to the API.
 - **Response Types:** Structures of data returned by the API in response to requests.
+- **Error Response Types:** Structures of error returned by the API in response to requests.